Ex-boyfriend charged with homicide in Pitt student death arrested in SC

 Myrtle Beach police arrested Darby Wednesday at 12:45 a.m. after police received a tip that he was “tampering with a window at a residence.”
 After apprehending Darby at the scene, police soon learned he was wanted for homicide in Pittsburgh, according to a video statement by Myrtle Beach police.

-Darby was seen on a surveillance camera near Sheykhet’s residence dropping a shiny object into a sewer gate, according to a criminal complaint.
-Police found a claw type hammer and two stainless steel knives in the sewer gate, which they believe were the weapons used to kill Sheykhet.
+Surveillance camera footage shows Darby dropping a shiny object into a sewer gate near Sheykhet’s residence after the crime happened, according to a criminal complaint.
+Police found a claw type hammer and two stainless steel knives in the sewer gate on Tuesday, which they believe were the weapons used to kill Sheykhet.

 Detectives determined the car was from a commercial car service.
-They obtained records indicating Darby requested a ride form Duquesne to Cable Place in Oakland, according to the complaint.
+They obtained records indicating Darby requested a ride from Duquesne to Cable Place in Oakland, according to the complaint.

 Sheykhet wrote in the restraining order request that Darby climbed up the gutter on the side of her house and broke through the second-floor window because she stopped returning his calls after they broke up.
 She also described past incidents of “grabbing, pushing” and “emotional abuse.”